Skip to main content

 • Windows – Painted timber-framed one-over-one sliding sashes.
 Poor decorative order.
 Some minor repairs required otherwise in reasonable condition.

-• Shopfronts – Two shopfronts at ground floor concealed behind opaque roller shutters with exposed shutter boxes above.
-Inappropriate and poor decorative order otherwise in reasonable condition.
-Inappropriate powder-coated aluminium fascia above shopfront to right.
+• Shopfronts – Two shopfronts at ground floor concealed behind opaque roller shutters with exposed shutter boxes above/ In appropriate and poor decorative order but otherwise in reasonable condition.
+Inapproprate powder-coated aluminum fascia above shopfront to right.

 Planning History (post 1994)